windowsair/MaixPy_DOC/en/get_started/maixpyide.md

 Using the `IDE` will facilitate real-time editing of the script on the computer, as well as being able to view the camera images in real time, and save files to the development board.

-Of course, using the `IDE` will take some resources from the board (for the transmission and debugging), however the performance is not noticeably affected.
+Of course, using the `IDE` will take some resources from the board (for the transmission and debugging),

 ## MaixPy firmware